WHAT TARGET AUDIENCE IS YOUR BRAND ATTRACTING?

 UNDERSTANDING YOUR TARGET AUDIENCE ONLINE

 With your customer profiles in hand, you can now create content that will resonate with them.
-This begins with your website, ensuring it has content that they will find useful.
-It also means that it’s designed in a way that is user-friendly for each of your ideal customers.
+This begins with your website, ensuring it has content that they will find useful and are actively seeking out.
+It also means designing it in a way that is user-friendly for each of your ideal customers.

 Now that you know where they’ll encounter your content, what type of content can you provide them that they will find valuable?
 What type of content will resonate with them?
 This can range from the type of lead magnets you offer to the promotions you run.

-When you spend time getting to know your target audience, you will have a clear foundation for your entire business.
+Investing time to truly understand who your target audience is, will give you the clear foundation you need to build a better business.
 Your ideal customer profiles will anchor your business ideas through each promotion, product launch, or service offered.
 Start creating your own customer profiles today with my Ideal Customer Profile Template —> Get yours free!